This article was first published on May 4th, 2021, and was last updated April 2023.

 Optimize your resource delivery by inlining small resources and deferring larger resources to render after the above-the-fold content.

 User experience and page speed is intrinsically connected to SEO and definitely connected to overall rankings.
-If you need help with your SEO you can start right here with a free website SEO analysis where we take into account many of the things that we talk about here and put it into practice.
+If you need help with your SEO you can start right here with a free website SEO analysis.
+We take into account many of these elements that we talk about here and put it into practice.

 Improve Page Load Speed

-With more individuals starting to have shorter attention spans, it’s important for your business to catch their attention and be up to speed with information available.
-Updating your site and page speed is the best way to fix this issue.
-At Boostability, we provide solutions for small businesses by getting them to the first page of Google every five minutes.
-You could be next.
-Learn more about how your small business SEO services can grow with Boostability.
+With more individuals starting to have shorter attention spans, it’s important for your business to catch their attention.
+It’s also important to be up to speed with valuable information available.
+Updating your site and page speed is the best way to fix this issue through SEO.